7-Eleven App

 Designing a Quick-Win Version for Diverse Users

-One key issue was the outdated login method, which offered only Facebook, Google, and email sign-in options.
-This caused a noticeable drop-off among foreign users unfamiliar with local expectations or hesitant to use social login.
-With this issue, the 7-Eleven app team looked for a fast, high-impact update that could be implemented with minimal engineering effort.
-Our goal was to rework the onboarding flow into a more intuitive, inclusive experience while keeping it development-friendly and easy to develop in limited time constraint.
+The 7-Eleven app team was looking for a fast, high-impact update that could be implemented with minimal engineering effort.
+This challenged the team to come up with the "Quick-Win" solution for the onboarding flow to make it a more intuitive, inclusive, and friction-free experience while keeping it development-friendly and easy to develop in a limited time constraint.

 Requirement Gatherings